MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-approval-workflows.md

 ## To approve or reject requests for approval
 The following task is performed by an approval user with approver rights.

-You can process approval requests in the **Requests to Approve** page, for example to approve multiple requests at a time.
+You can process approval requests on the **Requests to Approve** page, for example to approve multiple requests at a time.
 Alternatively, you can process each request on the related record, such as the **Purchase Invoice** page, by choosing the link in the notification that you receive.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Requests to Approve**, and then choose the related link.
 2. Select one or more lines for the record or records that you want to approve or reject.